 Andorra has the lowest corporate tax rates in Europe, bringing many investors and entrepreneurs to the principality.
 Combine this with a favorable business environment and you have everything you need to set your business up for success.

 The Andorran government used to place limitations on foreigners owning Andorran corporations.
 This has now been revoked and foreigners can own 100% of an Andorran corporation, even if they don’t reside in the principality.
-Passive residents who reside in the country for 90+ days a year are also allowed to form corporations in the principality.
+Passive residents who reside in the country for 90+ days a year are also allowed to form corporations here.

 Whether you’re looking to incorporate your company in Andorra or start a new company altogether, this guide will help you grasp everything you need to get started.